coder-red/credit-risk-model/README.md

 **Recommendations:**
 - Recommendation would be to focus more on the loan amount when deciding since they carry the most risk and also accept that precision will be low, you'll reject some good customers to catch defaults

-## Limitations and What Can Be Improved
+## Limitation and What Can Be Improved
 - Low precision means 80% of rejected applicants are false positives (lost customers)
 - Hyperparameter tuning with Optuna takes 1+ hours
 - Get more data